A network of regenerative educators & consultants.

 IEA Associate Members are not accredited, this is a stepping-stone category for students and up-and-coming educators or consultants.
 IEA will help facilitate mentorship opportunities for these individuals and work with them to meet the accreditation requirements in time.

-Objectives of the accreditation
+Objectives of the IEA Accreditation

 The objectives of IEA accreditation are to: